trondhindenes/Traefik-Flask-Opentracing-Blogpost/README.md

 # Traefik/Flask/Opentracing

-Code and config for a blogpost that I wrote
+Code and config for a blogpost that I wrote at https://medium.com/@trondhindenes/exploring-distributed-tracing-using-traefik-jaeger-and-flask-4f1835c8ed8d

 ### Prerequisites
 You need: